vnijs/radiant/quant/app/regression.md

 - For an increase in household size of 1 person we expect, on average, to see an increase in sales of \$22.1218, keeping all other variables constant.
 - For an increase in the age of the head of the household of 1 year we expect, on average, to see an increase in sales of \$0.45, keeping all other variables constant.

-For each of the independent variables the following null and alternate hypotheses can be formulated:
+For each of the explanatory variables the following null and alternate hypotheses can be formulated:
-H0: The coefficient associated with independent variable X is equal to 0
+H0: The coefficient associated with explanatory variable X is equal to 0
-Ha: The coefficient associated with independent variable X is not equal to 0
+Ha: The coefficient associated with explanatory variable X is not equal to 0

 The coefficients for `Income` and `HH.size` are both significant (p-values < 0.05), i.e., we can reject H0 for each of these coefficients.
 The coefficient for Age HH is not significant (p-value > 0.05), i.e., we cannot reject H0 for Age HH.
 We conclude that a change in Age of the household head does not lead to a significant change in sales.